pywbem/pywbemtools/docs/pywbemcli/cmdshelp.rst

                                       classes that are not experimental (--no-iexperimental).
 If the option is not defined no filtering occurs

+      --deprecated / --no-deprecated  Filter the returned classes to return only deprecated classes (--deprecated) or classes that are not deprecated (--no-deprecated).
+If the option is not defined no filtering occurs

       -h, --help                      Show this help message.